ArpitGupta4957/ArpitGupta4957/README.md

 <h2 align="left">Hi 👋!
-My name is Arpit Gupta and I'm a Software Developer, passionate about Android Development, AI, and problem-solving.</h2>
+My name is Arpit Gupta and I'm a Software Developer, passionate about App Development, AI, and problem-solving.</h2>

 ###